Sustainable home decor is a growing trend that lets you create a beautiful living space while being kind to the planet.

 Got an old wine rack gathering dust?
 Give it new life!
 These versatile pieces can serve many purposes beyond storing bottles.

 Try using your wine rack to organize shoes near your entryway.
-It’s a great way to keep footwear tidy and easy to grab as you head out the door.

 For gardeners, a wine rack can become outdoor decor.
 Place it in your yard and use it to display small potted plants or as a trellis for climbing vines.